-This issue can be solved by adding custom code to the application's request handlers.
+You can solve this issue by adding custom code to the application's request handlers.
 It is necessary to appropriately set the IsSSL static property of the CMS.GlobalHelper.URLHelper class.
 If set to true, the system will treat all requests as secured, regardless of their URL format, and redirection to HTTPS page versions will not be performed by the application.
 Of course, it is necessary to correctly identify which requests originally used SSL, e.g. by checking the request headers.

-1. Open your web project, expand the App_Code folder (or Old_App_Code if you installed the project as a web application) and add a new class into it called SSLRequestLoader.cs.
+1. Open your web project, expand the App_Code folder (or Old_App_Code if you installed the project as a web application) and add a new class called SSLRequestLoader.cs.

 2. Edit the class and add the following references:

-3. Next, delete the default class declaration and its content.
+3. Delete the default class declaration and its content.
 Instead extend the CMSModuleLoader partial class and define a new attribute for it as shown below: